 An accessibility audit is a list of items your congregation can use for self-assessment.
 Conducting an audit does not guarantee compliance with the Americans with Disabilities Act, building codes, or other legal requirements, but it can be used to alert you to potential problems and possible solutions.
 The 59 questions guide you through the process and help you complete the report for Charge Conference preparation.
 The audit covers physical layout and facilities as well as communication, welcoming, and worship practices.
 Your congregation can prioritize modifications needed and set goals to work towards over time.

-For those with questions about process or intent of the items, detailed information is available through Guidance for Completing the Annual Accessibility Audit for United Methodist Churches.
+For those with questions about process or intent of the items, detailed information is available in the Guidance for Completing the Annual Accessibility Audit for United Methodist Churches document.

 “Disability-Friendly and Accessible” church badge awards

 Beginning in 2019 you can score your Annual Accessibility Audit and work toward achieving a “Disability-Friendly and Accessible” Bronze, Silver, or Gold badge for posting on your website, displaying on church doors, and including in your Find-A-Church site.
 Instructions for scoring are on page 4 of the Audit.
 If your score indicates that you have earned a badge, please click on the appropriate badge name below.
 This will allow you to certify that you have completed the audit and commit to ongoing improvements in accessibility and accommodations and are therefore entitled to download a Bronze or Silver badge.
 Please complete the form and return it to us for a password that gives you access to the badge.

 If you believe you will score Gold, you may upload the Silver badge until your Audit is reviewed.
 Please read the instructions and contact your Annual Conference Disability Ministries committee to schedule a review or, if you have no committee participating in this project, please contact the DisAbility Ministries Committee at .